 If you are already in the U.S. and have concerns about proving your good faith non-immigrant intent upon entry into the U.S., you could leave the U.S. before your authorized stay expires and apply for the appropriate visa abroad.
-But you will be subject to the DOS’ 30/60 day rule when you apply for the visa.
-And if you leave the U.S. after your authorized stay expires, and you accumulated at least 180 days of unlawful presence prior to your departure, you will trigger the 3/10 year bar.
-In that event, you will need to obtain an I-601 waiver of inadmissibility to obtain the immigrant visa before the 3/10 year bar expires.
+And if you leave the U.S. after your authorized stay expires, and you accumulated at least 180 days of unlawful presence prior to your departure, you will trigger the 3/10-year bar.
+In that event, you will need to obtain an I-601 waiver of inadmissibility to obtain the immigrant visa before the 3/10-year bar expires.

 Consult an experienced immigration attorney to help you determine your best visa option and immigration route based on marriage to a U.S. citizen.

 This article provides general information only.
 It is based on law, regulations and policy that are subject to change.
 Do not consider it as legal advice for any individual case or situation.
 Each legal case is different and case examples do not constitute a prediction or guarantee of success or failure in any other case.
 The sharing or receipt of this information does not create an attorney-client relationship.

 Photo by: Theophilos Papadopoulos